Louiis1997/AdventOfCode2022/Day6/Day6.md

 -   `zcfzfwzzqfrljwzlrfnpqdbhtmscgvjw`: first marker after character  `_26_`

 _How many characters need to be processed before the first start-of-message marker is detected?_

+Your puzzle answer was 3513.

+Both parts of this puzzle are complete!
+They provide two gold stars: **